-Choose the frequency at which the trajectory frames from your simulation are saved by using the pull-down menus for ps or steps in the Save trajectory frames panel within the Parameters view.
+Choose the frequency at which the trajectory frames from your simulation are saved by using the pull-down menus for ps or steps in the Output frequency panel within the Parameters view.
 Be aware that saving frames frequently can slow down the simulation, especially with GPU accelerated simulations.